darkrakib123/TranscendBody/project-er-diagram.md

-# Transcend Your Body - Daily Tracker ER Diagram
+# Transcend Your Body - Daily Tracker: Entity Relationship Diagram

+## Database Schema Overview

+This document outlines the complete database schema for the Transcend Your Body daily activity tracking application, including all entities, relationships, and business logic with progress tracking attributes.

 ## Database Schema and Relationships